PhenoApps/Field-Book/docs/source/fields.rst

 When importing from a file, each row in the file reprents an *entry*.
 Each *entry* within a field must have the following:

-   * A *unique identifier*, which is used internally by Field Book to associate data with the specific entry.
+   * A **unique identifier**, which is used internally by Field Book to associate data with the specific entry.
 It must be unique across all of your fields.

-   * A *primary identifier*, and a *secondary identifier*.
+   * A **primary identifier**, and a **secondary identifier**.
 These set the order of advancement through the field's entries, and can be whatever makes the most sense for your experiment.
-MOst often they are numbers from the experimental design (e.g., row/plot, row/column, range/plot).
+Most often they are numbers from the experimental design (e.g., row/plot, row/column, range/plot).
 They can be reassigned at any time via the field submenu.

 .. figure:: /_static/images/fields/fields_import_format.png
    :width: 90%